epics-containers/epics-containers.github.io/docs/tutorials/dev_container.md

 code .
 ```

-When it opens, VSCode may prompt you to open in a devcontainer.
-If not then click
+When it opens, VSCode may prompt you to open in a devcontainer, if so the choose to do so.
+If not then use `ctrl-shift-p` and type `Reopen in Container`.
-the green icon in the bottom left of the VSCode window and select
-`Reopen in Container`.

 You should now be *inside* the container.
 All terminals started in VSCode will
 be running inside the container.
 Every file that you open with the VSCode editor
 will be inside the container.

-There are some caveats because some folders are mounted from the host file
+There are some caveats because some folders are mounted from the host file system.
-system.
 For example, the `ioc-adsimdetector` project folder
 is mounted into the container as a volume.
-It is mounted under
-`/workspaces/ioc-adsimdetector`.
-This means that you can edit the source code
-from your local machine and the changes will be visible inside the container and
-outside the container.
-This is a good thing as you should consider the container
-filesystem to be a temporary filesystem that will be destroyed when the container
-is rebuilt or deleted.
+It is mounted under `/workspaces/ioc-adsimdetector`.
+This means that you can edit the source code from your local machine and the changes will be visible inside the container and outside the container.
+This is a good thing as you should consider the container filesystem to be a temporary filesystem, because will be destroyed when the container is rebuilt or deleted.

 ### Preparing the IOC for Testing